ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 any of the scripts, the builder will only know about it if you click that button.
 Unless you switch to the character with the upper comboboxes, then he'll reload anyway
 ![Alt text](images/python_reloadButton.jpg)
+!!! warning

-Now let's look at the function.
+    Forgetting to click the **reload** button is a very common thing with kangaroo begginers.
+So best write it down ;-) Now let's look at the function.
 The important thing is the decorator that starts with *@builderTools.add...*.
 If you don't have that, the function won't show up in the Builder.
 Do you see the **iOrder=16** parameter in the code above?
 That's the order number where shows up in the